Two Turkish journalists face jail terms for Charlie Hebdo cover

 ”We are being threatened with prison for defending free speech,“ Karan told Reuters. ”To threaten a journalist because he or she printed a drawing that does not include an insult can only come from a religious, authoritarian government.

-“Neither of us will abandon our defense of free speech,” she said, adding she has had bodyguard protection since January.
+“Neither of us will abandon our defence of free speech,” she said, adding she has had bodyguard protection since January.

 The prosecutor opened his investigation into Cumhuriyet after Turkish Prime Minister Ahmet Davutoglu accused the paper of “incitement” for publishing the Charlie Hebdo excerpts.